“Gracefully elegant maison bourgeoise offering understated luxury and supreme service at an intimate address in Saint Germain des Près”

 - Guest Lounge

 Jean-Louis Deniot is a young designer with a growing reputation for breathing spectacular new life into hallowed premises - including the Coco Chanel suite at the Ritz.
 Hotel Récamier was lucky to get him.
-His bold geometric lines and subtle shades of cream, grey and gold combine with clever lighting and sun mirrors to produce graceful spaces that soothe - a ‘subtle and elegant background’, as he calls it - enhanced by superb attention to detail from Mme de Lattre.
+His bold geometric lines and subtle shades of cream, grey and gold combine with clever lighting and sun mirrors to produce soothing spaces.

 The 24 ensuite bedrooms are spread over 6 levels, each with a different theme.
-The 6th floor is ‘Black and White’, the 5th ‘Red/Coral’, the 4th is ‘Chic ethnic’, the 3rd ‘Grey/Blue' (think Gustavian), the 2nd ‘Golden’ and the 1st ‘Soft Green'.
-All rooms are adorned with original artwork by photographer Claire de Virieu or by artists from the nearby Galerie Lumas; shrewdly chosen for their perspective, they draw the eye in and create a sense of space, enhanced by well placed sun mirrors.
+The 6th floor is ‘Black and White’, the 5th ‘Red/Coral’, the 4th ‘Chic ethnic’, the 3rd ‘Grey/Blue' (think Gustavian), the 2nd ‘Golden’ and the 1st ‘Soft Green'.
+All rooms are adorned with original artwork by photographer Claire de Virieu or by artists from the nearby Galerie Lumas.

 - Central heating